ShahedSabab/Question_Classification/README.md

 # Ask Me
 Ask Me is a question classification system.
 The questions have six different categories such as: Description(DESC), Entity(ENTY), Abbreviation(ABBR), Human(HUM), Location(LOC), Numeric Value(NUM).
-The objective is to detect the correct category that users ask.
+The objective is to detect the correct category from users' queries.

 # Strategy:
 To investigate different approaches, the following data is used (downloaded from https://cogcomp.seas.upenn.edu/Data/QA/QC/):